aboleon/metaframework-inputable/README.md

 ### Textarea

 Textarea with Cherry Markdown editor (Markdown-first by default).
-The original `<textarea>` remains as the submitted field and is synchronized automatically.
+The original `<textarea>` remains the submitted field and is synchronized automatically when markdown mode is active.

 ```blade
 {{-- Cherry Markdown editor (default behavior) --}}